CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 65,000 tm |

-The 1st place and the title of world’s tallest land-based crane goes to SGC 250, launched in 2018.
+The 2nd place belongs to SGC 250, launched in 2018.
 The ring crane nicknamed “Big Carl” was manufactured by Belgian heavy lifting specialist Sarens.
 As the model name suggests, the maximum height of the SGC 250 is exactly 250 metres.
 This is just two metres less than the height of Donauturm in Vienna.
 By comparison, the Eiffel Tower is 324 metres tall.
 Moreover, the ring crane offers astounding lifting capacity of 5,000 tonnes (equivalent to 50 blue whales) and a lifting moment of 250,000 tonnes.
-The Big Carl is powered by 12 CAT engines (each 310 kW) grouped in 6 pairs.
-Despite its size, the crane offers flexibility and mobility via 360° slewing thanks to 128 wheels that can move the crane along 6 km of tracks.
-This ability to relocate when fully rigged makes the SGC 250 so unique in its category.
-The world’s largest crane, Big Carl, was constructed in Ghent, Belgium, and undergone testing lifts at the local port.
-In 2019, the crane was disassembled and shipped to the UK in 280 trucks.
-The assembly took 10 weeks and since then, the SGC has helped to construct the Hinckley Point C nuclear power plant.
-It is scheduled to work at this site for 4 years in a £20 million contract.

 Maximum Height | 250 m |